SerCL63/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 - `subject`

-	Subject identifier, integer, ranges from 1 to 30.
+	Subject identifier, integer values, goes from 1-30.

 - `activity`

-	Activity identifier, string with 6 possible values:
+	Identifies the nature of each activity, and has 6 possible values:
-	- `WALKING`: subject was walking
+	- `WALKING`: The subject was walking
-	- `WALKING_UPSTAIRS`: subject was walking upstairs
+	- `WALKING_UPSTAIRS`:  The subject was walking upstairs
-	- `WALKING_DOWNSTAIRS`: subject was walking downstairs
+	- `WALKING_DOWNSTAIRS`: The subject was walking downstairs
-	- `SITTING`: subject was sitting
+	- `SITTING`: The subject was sitting
-	- `STANDING`: subject was standing
+	- `STANDING`: The subject was standing
-	- `LAYING`: subject was laying
+	- `LAYING`: The subject was laying

 ### Average of measurements <a name="average-measurements"></a>

-All measurements are floating-point values, normalised and bounded within [-1,1].
+All measurements are individual point values, and were bounded inside [-1,1].

-Prior to normalisation, acceleration measurements (variables containing `Accelerometer`) were made in *g*'s (9.81 m.s⁻²) and gyroscope measurements (variables containing `Gyroscope`) were made in radians per second (rad.s⁻¹).
+Prior to normalisation, acceleration values were measured in *g*'s (9.81 m.s⁻²) and gyroscope values were measured in radians per second (rad.s⁻¹).

-Magnitudes of three-dimensional signals (variables containing `Magnitude`) were calculated using the Euclidean norm.

 The measurements are classified in two domains:

-- Time-domain signals (variables prefixed by `timeDomain`), resulting from the capture of accelerometer and gyroscope raw signals.
+- Time-domain signals obtained through the accelerometer and gyroscope.

-- Frequency-domain signals (variables prefixed by `frequencyDomain`), resulting from the application of a Fast Fourier Transform (FFT) to some of the time-domain signals.
+- Frequency-domain signals obtained from applying a Fast Fourier Transform (FFT) to some of the time-domain signals.

 #### Time-domain signals